geudde/attic-chest/pages/03.season-2/10.meeting-22/05.lycidas/docs.md

 > To Lycidas, on his forsaking the Lyre

-Wherefore does Lycidas renounce the Song?
+Wherefore does Lycidas renounce the song?
-That song, the list’ning Maidens joy’d to hear
+That song, the list’ning maidens joy’d to hear
-Why is that Lyre neglected and unstrung?
+Why is that lyre neglected and unstrung?
 <span data-tippy="Which" class="green">That</span> used to charm with witching noted the ear!

-Has Life no joys for Lycidas to sing?
+Has life no joys for Lycidas to sing?
-O let not Care thus play the Tyrant’s part
+O let not care thus play the tyrant’s part
 But strike again the soft harmonious string
 Again lead captive ev’ry female heart!

-Again for Lycidas some Nymph shall twine
+Again for Lycidas some nymph shall twine
-The lasting Myrtle, with the crown of Bays
+The lasting myrtle, with the crown of bays
-And Ah dear Lycidas the task be mine!
+And ah dear Lycidas the task be mine!
-To weave the garland that rewards thy Lays!
+To weave the garland that rewards thy lays!

 Dora